 Legitimate use of surplus school property

-If you have surplus property, you may be able to lease it to others for “legitimate uses”.
+If you have surplus property, you may be able to lease it to others for legitimate uses.
 The Ministry must approve this.
-You will need an agreement to cover the other organisation’s use of your surplus space.
+You'll need an agreement to cover the other organisation’s use of your surplus space.

 Using your surplus property for legitimate uses